mkrogemann/couchdb_connector/README.md

 ## Supported platforms

-This library has been tested against Elixir 1.1.1 and 1.2.0 with CouchDB 1.6.1.
+This library has been tested on Elixir 1.1.1 and 1.2.4 with CouchDB 1.6.1.

 ## Installation